RichardRed0x/politeia-digest/issue-011.md

 Some comments are supportive of this proposal and others question the benefits of ATM integration or whether the Treasury should fund it.

 ### Other News

+A new twitter account has been created to tweet regular updates on Politeia action: [Slices of Pi](https://twitter.com/slices_of_pi).

 New comment indicators have been added to the site which, for signed in users, visually indicate new comments since the last time the user viewed a proposal's page.